aktalgat/store-admin/README.md

 # Store admin React App with Redux and TypeScript
-Store admin React App with Redux, TypeScript, webpack
+Store admin React App with Redux, TypeScript, webpack and Bootstrap 4

 ## Description
 Web-client for Store admin project.
 It's admin tool for Store project.
 It allows to manage categories and products.